open-metadata/OpenMetadata/openmetadata-docs/content/v1.5.x/how-to-guides/data-insights/ingestion.md

 caption="Installed the Data Insights Application"
 /%}

-- Click on **Deploy** to setup the ingestion pipeline.
+- Click on **Run now** to setup the ingestion pipeline.

 {% image
 src="/images/v1.5/how-to-guides/insights/dpy.png"
-alt="Deploy the Data Insights Pipeline" caption="Deploy the Data Insights Pipeline"
+alt="Run the Data Insights Pipeline" caption="Run the Data Insights Pipeline"
 /%}

 - You can also **Edit** the ingestion schedule.
-The ingestion pipeline can also be run on demand by clicking on **Run now**.
-You can view the **History** tab for details on when the ingestion was last run.
+The ingestion pipeline can also be run on demand by again clicking on **Run now**.
+You can view the **Recent Runs** tab for details on when the ingestion was last run.

 {% image
 src="/images/v1.5/how-to-guides/insights/history.png"
-alt="History of the Data Insights Pipeline" caption="History of the Data Insights Pipeline"
+alt="Recent Runs of the Data Insights Pipeline" caption="Recent Runs of the Data Insights Pipeline" /%}
-/%}

 Navigate to the Insights page.
 You should see your [Data Insights Reports](/how-to-guides/data-insights/report).
 Note that if you have just deployed OpenMetadata, App Analytics data might not be present.
 App Analytics data is fetched from the previous day (UTC).